 Sarah L. Canham

-With close to 50 presentations and over 20 peer-reviewed articles published to date, Dr. Canham's interdisciplinary research has revolved around topics of social gerontology and the social context of medication and alcohol use in later life, with a specific focus on housing, the built environment, health services, service delivery, and social isolation.
+With over 60 presentations and over 40 peer-reviewed articles published to date, Dr. Canham's interdisciplinary research revolves around social justice topics related to homelessness and housing insecurity in later life, with a specific focus on the built environment, health and social services, substance use, and social connectedness.

 - PhD (Gerontology) University of Maryland, Baltimore

 - MA (Applied Sociology) University of Maryland, Baltimore

 - BA (Human Studies) St. Mary's College of Maryland

 Social justice; Homelessness; Housing security: Social determinants of health; Health and social services; Environments and aging; Substance use and dependence; Qualitative research methods; Community-based participatory research; Life course perspective; Social construction of knowledge; Culture of medicine; Knowledge mobilization